mikechau/react-webpack-es6-boilerplate/README.md

 Looks for files ending with `*.spec.js`, bootstraped via `test/_lib/bootstrap.js` (sets up globals).

+`jsdom` is used to simulate the dom, it should stay at v3 unless you are using io.js.

-- `npm run spec` - run mocha tests
+- `npm run spec` - run mocha tests.
-- `npm run spec:watch` - run mocha tests continuously, watches for updates
+- `npm run spec:watch` - run mocha tests continuously, watches for updates.
-- `npm run spec:watch:browser` - run mocha tests continuously, watches for updates, with inbrowser reporter
+- `npm run spec:watch:browser` - run mocha tests continuously, watches for updates, with inbrowser reporter.

 ### karma

 Run the test by default inside `PhantomJS`, could be configured to also run in `Chrome` and `Firefox`.

-- `npm run karma` - run karma
+- `npm run karma` - run karma.
-- `npm run karma:watch` - run karma continuously, watches for updates
+- `npm run karma:watch` - run karma continuously, watches for updates.
+- `npm run karma:all` - run karma for Chrome, Firefox, and PhantomJS.

 ## production